 Written by summer orientation assistant ilia Silverman-Esrig 11F

 Greetings, folks!
-We in the New Student Programs office are eagerly anticipating your arrival at Hampshire, as I’m sure you are as well.
+We in the Office of New Student Programs are eagerly anticipating your arrival at Hampshire, as I’m sure you are as well.
 To start the celebration of your impending arrival, we’ll be counting down the Top Ten Greatest Things about being a Divison I student throughout the summer.
-Keep your eyes peeled during the coming months as we go from #10 to #1!
+We started the countdown with #10, #9, #8, #7, #6, #5, and #4 and are continuing on to #3!

 #3: Going to Hampfest, Joining Student Groups, and CEL-1

 By now you’ve probably checked out your housing assignment and course schedule for the coming year and are getting excited for what’s to come once your first year at Hampshire begins.
 So many new experiences are on the horizon, including getting to choose and participate in cool student groups!
 During your first couple of weeks here, you’ll have the chance to attend Hampfest, Hampshire’s student activities fair, which is held at the beginning of each semester.
 Hampfest is an opportunity for over 100 student groups to showcase what they do and for you to learn more about each group!